 46. How do you find holes in vinyl liners?

 Once you have located the hole or tear, you can patch it using a vinyl patch kit.
-The patch kit should come with instructions for applying the patch to the liner.
-It's important to repair holes or tears as soon as possible to prevent further damage to the liner and potential water loss.
+Boxer brand is what I use and I prefer my patch to be from a piece of actual liner, not the clear stuff that comes with the patch kit.
+This can be used dry or underwater.
+It's important to repair holes or tears as soon as possible to prevent further damage to the liner, the base under it or the pool wall.

 47. Should I use concrete blocks under the posts?